AP Physics C: Mechanics FRQ Room

 Extreme

-Energy Analysis in Rolling Motion
+Energy Transfer in Rolling Objects

 Experimental Data: Angular Velocity vs Time Analysis